 To help prevent the cheesecake from deflating and cracking as it cools, avoid over-mixing the batter as best you can, especially when adding in the eggs.
 You don’t want air beaten into the eggs because it causes them to inflate while baking, then deflate when cooled.
 This can crack the cheesecake or form bubbles on the surface.

-Pro Tip: Use or adapt a water bath
+Pro Tip: How to create a water bath

 If you have a roasting pan large enough to fit your springform pan, wrap the outside of the pan in a double layer of foil, covering the bottom and extending all the way to the top.
 Although a good crust keeps filling from leaking out, the foil helps protect against water leaking in.